roelium/Hotel-AI-Assistant-frontend/README.md

-# Roel Hotel - AI Assistant - frontend
+# Hotel - AI Assistant - frontend

 The frontend part of a fullstack simple hotel booking management system with AI assistant that can interact with booking data.
 For educational/experimental purpose to show case the React codes including a chatbot that interacts with the backend utilizing Langchain4J with its AI LLM tooling capabilities.